-Major Equipment: Autoclave, Microscopes, Calculators, Personal Computer with monitor, Printer, Electrocardiography Machine, Sphygmomanometers, Exam Table, Stethoscopes, Hematology Testing Equipment, Surgical Instruments, Mayo Stands, Training Manikins
+Major Equipment: Autoclave, Microscopes, Calculators, Personal Computers, Electrocardiography Machine, Sphygmomanometers, Examination Tables, Stethoscopes, Hematology Testing Equipment, Surgical Instruments, Mayo Stands, Training Manikins

-Module MAINTRO - Introduction to Medical Assisting
+MODULE MAINTRO - Introduction to Medical Assisting

 Module MAINTRO introduces students to the medical assisting profession, medical terminology, interpersonal skills, study techniques, and basic clinical skills.
 Students are introduced to the rules needed to build, spell, and pronounce health care terms, basic prefixes, suffixes, word roots, combining forms, and terms associated with body structure and directional terminology.
 Students study the professional qualities and professional personal appearance of a medical assistant.
 They learn about the administrative and clinical duties performed by a medical assistant.
 Additionally, students study the purpose of accreditation and the significance of becoming credentialed professional.
 Students also study the importance of interpersonal skills and the application of these skills with patients and fellow employees.
 Students will gain knowledge of basic medical insurance billing, coding concepts, and the use of coding reference books.
-Students are introduced to the basic clinical skills of obtaining vital signs, drawing and processing blood samples, and preparing and administering injections-procedures that they will continue to practice throughout the remaining modules.
+Students are introduced to the basic clinical skills of obtaining vital signs, drawing and processing blood samples, and preparing and administering injections procedures that they will continue to practice throughout the remaining modules.
 Students learn how to use knowledge of multiple intelligences to enhance studying and learning and how to make their personality type work for them.
-Successful note-taking and listening skills are reviewed, as well as techniques for remembering.
+Successful notetaking and listening skills are reviewed, as well as techniques for remembering.
 Students also gain knowledge of test-taking strategies, including methods that can be used for reducing test anxiety.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None Lecture Hours: 40 Lab Hours: 40
+Lecture: 40 Hrs.
+Lab: 40 Hrs.
+Prerequisite: None nervous system, and the integumentary system.
+Students will have an opportunity to work with and review patient charts and perform front office skills related to records management, appointment scheduling, and bookkeeping.
+Students gain skills in communication (verbal and nonverbal) when working with patients both on the phone and in person.
+Students develop working knowledge of basic anatomy and physiology of the special senses (eyes and ears), nervous and integumentary system, common diseases and disorders, and medical terminology related to these systems.
+Students check vital signs, obtain blood samples, and prepare and administer injections.
+Also introduced are strategies for dealing with change, setting goals, and getting motivated.
+Students learn how to prepare an attractive business letter, along with demonstrating increasing speed and accuracy on the computer keyboard and in medical transcription.
+Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
+Out-of-class activities will be assigned and assessed as part of this module.
+Lecture: 40 Hrs.
+Lab: 40 Hrs.
+Prerequisite: MAINTRO

-Module A - Integumentary, Sensory, and Nervous Systems, Patient Care and Communication
+MODULE A - Integumentary, Sensory, and Nervous Systems, Patient Care and Communication 6.0 Quarter Credits